Sandy Spring Friends School

 Quaker

-SPICESEvery aspect of our program is steeped in these guiding values: Simplicity, Peace, Integrity, Community, Equality, Stewardship; they are intentionally developed in students to empower them to create positive change in the world
+Every aspect of our program is steeped in these guiding values: Simplicity, Peace, Integrity, Community, Equality, Stewardship; they are intentionally developed in students to empower them to create positive change in the world

 227

-Top-quality, four-year colleges and universities our students have matriculated to in the last 4 yearsEach of these placements is the result of the highly-personalized and expert guidance of our College Counseling Department—learn more.
+Each of these placements is the result of the highly-personalized and expert guidance of our College Counseling Department.

-Affording a Transformative SSFS Education
+Accessing a Transformative SSFS Education

 At SSFS, our commitment to a supportive, inclusive learning environment guides the approach of our financial aid program.
-In keeping with the Quaker principles of equality and diversity, the School seeks a student body that represents varied economic backgrounds, and strives to be affordable, culturally competent, and inclusive.
+In keeping with the Quaker principles of equality and diversity, the School seeks a student body that represents varied economic backgrounds and strives to be affordable, culturally competent, and inclusive.
 Through our need-based financial aid program, we aim to support all families for whom the cost of an SSFS education would be a hardship.

 Awarded annually in financial aid